 Laura is trained in Applied Behavioural Analysis (ABA) and Pivotal Response Therapy.
 She has expertise and passion for working with kids, teens and adults with autism, as well as general well-being for all folk.
 Follow her stuff and good things will happen!
 To you, if you put in some of the work.
 But she does a lot of the hard slog for you, creating free resources to improve your life through mindfulness, brain nutrition, and good mental health practices.
 You will find daily stuff on Facebook and irregular awesomeness on this blog.
 Subscribe at the side or down below, you know you want to.
 Your mind and body will thank you.

 When she isn’t undertaking research or working in the clinic, Laura peruses her passion for yoga, mindfulness and mind-body connection through working as a massage therapist and running yoga and emotion literacy programs for children with special needs, as well as her own daily practice.

-Check out Laura’s About Me profile and quickly and easily make your own.
-Great way to increase your web presence and improve your digital footprint.
+Check out Laura’s About Me profile.
 Here you will find Laura everywhere that she hangs out on the web…in one little bubble of epic convenientness.

 Meditation is generally considered a safe activity, helping to create a feeling of relaxation and concentration.
 It should not be used as a cure for any medical or mental conditions – please consult a health practitioner if required and do not substitute meditation for medical treatment without the advice of a qualified professional.
 This also applies to any advice that is given on this website, it comes from research, personal experience, and clinical experience but must always be used at one’s own risk.